 There are several different types of arthritis, of which the most well known are Osteo where the bones and articulation of the joints is affected and Rheumatoid, where this is an immune system problem.

 Osteo may be wear and tear brought on over many years of overuse or damage to the joints.
-Car accidents resulting in whiplash may cause a condition that might take years to onset following the incident.
+Car accidents resulting in whiplash may cause a condition that might take years to show, following the incident.
 It is important to have a general check over withing a few weeks to reset any joints or torn tissue.
-I use gentle methods of doing so without any osteopathy or chiropractic techniques.
+I use gentle methods of doing so without any Osteopathy or Chiropractic techniques.

-In rheumatoid, the condition may arise following illness and the tissue surrounding the joints becomes inflamed resulting in deformity, loss of movement and extreme pain all the time.
-The onset cause is not always obvious and we may find both conditions arising together.
+In rheumatoid, the condition may arise following illness and the tissue surrounding the joints becomes inflamed resulting in deformity, loss of movement and extreme continuous pain.
+The original cause is not always obvious and we may find both conditions arising together.

-Tai Chi, meditation and general relaxation will help but in practice, a full body check over with lymphatic drainage of all tissue, graduated in intensity over several treatment sessions is the best way to start.
+Tai Chi, Qigong & Meditation for general relaxation will help, but in practice a full body check over (MOT) with lymphatic drainage of all tissue, graduated in intensity over several treatment sessions is the best way to start.